 What is UURAF?

 UURAF is short for University Undergraduate Research and Arts Forum (pronounced: you-raf).
-It’s an opportunity for undergraduate students to showcase their original research and creative activity.
+It’s an opportunity for undergraduate students to showcase their original research and creative expression.
 Students present a poster and/or give oral presentations in a conference setting and receive feedback from faculty judges.
 Monetary awards are given to students in each category.
 Participation in UURAF increases every year.
-If you're not a presenter, consider stopping by and just walking through the different poster rooms.
+If you're not a presenter, consider stopping by and just walking through the poster sessions.
 You'll be amazed at what your peers are studying and learning.

 What is Mid-SURE?

 Mid-SURE is short for Mid-Michigan Symposium for Undergraduate Research Experiences.
-It provides an opportunity for students involved in research and creative activities at Michigan State and select institutions to share their work with their peers, faculty, and external audiences.
+It provides an opportunity for students involved in research and creative activities at Michigan State and external institutions to share their work with their peers, faculty, and external audiences.
 Students present a poster presentation in a conference setting and receive feedback from peers and evaluators.
-If you're not a presenter, consider stopping by and just walking through the different poster sessions.
+If you're not a presenter, consider stopping by and just walking through the poster sessions.
 You'll be amazed at what your peers are studying and learning.